 Now that you understand the three resume formats, are you ready to download and use a professional resume template in Word?
 I suggest using a template that does not have tables because tables are so darn hard for most people to use.

-Feel free to check out my Ready-Made Resumes, a group of resume templates in Word with no tables.
+Feel free to check out my Ready-Made Resume Builder, a group of resume templates in Word with no tables.